Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Mock Observables

 Note that these \sigigm\ values, in both our model and J19, are higher at all redshifts than the $\sigigm = 10\,\pccmcube$ adopted by \citet{walters:2019} and \citet{ravi:2019}.
 Considering the variance in both \dmigm\ and \dmhalo, our model slightly overestimates the overall scatter of $(\dmigm + \dmhalo)$ relative to the hydrodynamical model.
 Since the parameters governing \dmhalo{} will be adopted as free parameters in our framework, we do not consider it necessary for our model to perfectly reproduce the overall $(\dmigm + \dmhalo)$ scatter of J19, but deem the statistical properties in our \dmigm{} model accurate enough for realistic parameter forecasts.

 The final free parameter in our forecast framework is the FRB host contribution to the DM signal, \dmhost, which in principle is the sum of dispersions caused by electrons surrounding the progenitor object as well as the host galaxy.
-This is likely the most uncertain component of our model given our lack of knowledge on FRB progenitors, although progress is being made toward modeling the host galaxy contribution given high-quality resolved observations of the host galaxy \citep[e.g.,][]{chittidi:2020,mannings:2020,marcote:2020}.
-For the purpose of our forecast, we picked a fixed host contribution of $\dmhost = 100/(1+\zfrb) \;\pccmcube$ for each FRB.
-The redshift dependence of this component suggests that a wider redshift range of targeted FRBs would improve the constraints on \dmhost, assuming all FRBs have similar values.
+This is likely the most uncertain component of our model given our lack of knowledge on FRB progenitors, In this paper, we assume that the \dmhost{} of the FRBs is drawn from a Gaussian distribution with a mean of $\bardmhost = 200\,\pccmcube$ and r.m.s.\ scatter of $\sigma_\mathrm{host} = 50\,\pccmcube$ in the FRB restframe.
+This is a distribution that is consistent with the emerging consensus for the general population of FRBs \citep{james:2021, cordes:2021}, although for the purpose of our forecast it is not crucial that we come up with an accurate model for the \dmhost{} distribution.
+When this paper was in an advanced stage of preparation, new results emerged of FRBs with extremely high DMs given their host redshift (\citealt{niu:2021} and other as-yet unpublished results), implying $\dmhost \sim 500-1000\,\pccmcube$ that is much larger than the `normal' population of FRBs with $\dmhost \sim 100-200\, \pccmcube$.
+However, these high-\dmhost{} FRBs exhibit properties that would likely allow them to be excluded from the kind of cosmic baryon analysis that we develop in this paper --- we will discuss this aspect more in the Conclusions.

 Finally, we assume that the Milky Way contribution, \dmmw, can be modeled with reasonable accuracy and subtracted from the overall signal, leaving only the IGM, halo, and host contributions.
 We therefore do not explicitly model \dmmw\ but assume that its subtraction introduces an uncertainty of $\sigmw = 15\; \pccmcube$ in the measurement of the extragalactic FRB DM, which we add as a random Gaussian deviate, $\delta_N$, with standard deviation \sigmw\ to the $\mathrm{DM}_\mathrm{eg}$ (Equation~\ref{eq:dm_eg}).
+In reality, \dmmw{} varies across the sky and \sigmw{} for each sightline would vary as a proportional uncertainty on \dmmw.
+Our framework can easily incorporate individual sightline errors on \sigmw{}, but for convenience we simply pick the same value for \sigmw{} for all of the mock sightlines.